-Reporting: If an employee believes that they are being harassed by another employee, student, vendor or visitor of the University, they are strongly encouraged to notify their direct supervisor, Vice President, or Human Resources.
-Employees may also consider informing the individual that their behavior is unwelcome but the employee is not required to do so.
+Reporting: If an employee believes that they are being harassed by another employee, student, vendor or visitor of the University, they are strongly encouraged to notify their direct supervisor, Vice President, Title IX and Equity Coordinator, or Human Resources.
+Employees may also consider informing the individual that their behavior is unwelcome, but the employee is not required to do so.

 Although Goodwin University has chosen not to impose a time frame for reporting harassment complaints, prompt reporting is strongly encouraged.
 It allows for rapid response and resolution of objectionable behavior or conditions both for the complaining employee and any other affected employees.
-Any supervisor who is aware of possible sexual and/or other harassment involving any employee or student must immediately bring it to the attention of the Title IX and Equity Coordinator and also their Vice President and/or Human Resources.
+Any supervisor who is aware of possible sexual and/or other harassment involving any employee or student must immediately bring it to the attention of the Title IX and Equity Coordinator and their Vice President and/or Human Resources.

-As an academic institution all employees are considered "responsible parties" under Title IX regulations; therefore, all employees regardless of supervisory status are required to report allegations of sexual harassment involving a student to the Title IX coordinator even if the employee themselves is not directly involved.
-Please see the Title IX section of the handbook for more information.
+As an academic institution all employees are considered "responsible parties".
+Per University Policy, all employees are considered "responsible parties" except Counseling Services; therefore, all employees regardless of supervisory status are required to report allegations of sexual harassment involving a student to the Title IX and Equity Coordinator even if the employee themselves is not directly involved.
+Please see the Title IX and Equity section of the handbook for more information.